testinggospels/camouflage/docs/mocking-websockets.md

 !!! note

-    The client object is broadcasted, meaning all the connected clients will recieve the clients object any time a client joins or leaves the server.
+    The client object is broadcasted, meaning all the connected clients will receive the clients object any time a client joins or leaves the server.